WistantKode/wistantkode/README-FR.md

 ### About Me

 > I'm *Wistant*, a self-taught developer and Software Engineering student driven by a passion for building secure, scalable systems and robust architectures.
-As a *TypeScript* enthusiast, I specialize in full-stack development with React for front-end, Node.js for back-end architectures and I'd creating innovative projects like AI-powered interview platforms (Talent IQ), medical consultation apps (Medicare), Full Appointment medical platform (HayeckCare).
+As a *TypeScript* enthusiast, I specialize in full-stack development with React for front-end, Node.js for robust , powerfull and perfects back-end architectures. and I'd creating innovative projects like AI-powered interview platforms (Talent IQ), medical consultation apps (Medicare), Full Appointment medical platform (HayeckCare).My Github have all my side work.
+You can Check here :(my repositories)[https://github.com/wistantkode/tab=?repositories]

-> I'm deeply immersed in DevOps culture—mastering CI/CD pipelines, Docker, and cloud technologies like AWS and Vercel—to deliver production-ready solutions.
-Confident in tackling complex challenges, I thrive on turning ideas into serious, enterprise-grade IT solutions that drive impact.
-I love IT world.
-I love innovation.